uncovsky/uorl/README.md

 ### `configs/`
 Two types of configs:
 - **Algorithm configs** (`unified_*.yaml`) — hyperparameter settings that instantiate each algorithm within the unified framework.
-Refer to these to understand how original algorithm hyperparameters map to framework parameters.
+Refer to these to understand how the original algorithm's hyperparameters map to the framework's parameters.
 - **Experiment configs** (`eval_*.yaml`) — wandb sweep configs defining the hyperparameter spaces used to reproduce experiments from the paper.

 ### `infra/`